-I am a fourth year Ph.D candidate in the Cheriton School of Computer Science at the University of Waterloo.
+I defended my Ph.D in AI from the Cheriton School of Computer Science at the University of Waterloo.

 I am interested in the theory and practice of machine learning.
-My thesis is focussed on developing and improving the theoretical foundations of clustering.
+My thesis was focussed on developing and improving the theoretical foundations of clustering.

 I am fortunate to be advised by Prof. Shai Ben-David.
 A consequence of this is that my research statement closely matches his..